DharanijaMadhavan/SYNC-mutations_CRISPR/README.md

 4. CERES of each gene in cell line of interest compared to the distribution of CERES of that gene across all cell lines, and pvalue computed.
 (Refer to Distribution_parameters.R for details of statistical test)
 5. Calculation of Delta CERES = CERES of gene in cell line of interest - mean CERES of gene across cell lines
 6. Distribution of dCERES assessed for all genes to see if it is centered around 0.
 (Plot 4)
 7. dCERES plotted against -log10FDR.
-If FDR < 0.1, gene is flagged as significant.
-Note that this combined with a dCERES around -0.5 is indicative of a synthetic lethality.
+If FDR < 0.05 and |dCERS| > 0.5,  gene is flagged as significant.
+Note that genes with a dCERES around -0.5 is indicative of a synthetic lethality.
 (Plot 5)
 8. Table of genes with significantly different CERES from population mean for each cell line and common genes across all cell lines generated.